tetigi/gnome-chompski/README.md

 ### Wishlist

 - ~Ability to handle multiple connections from multiple users at the same time~
+- ~Ability to limit users based on a token provided at startup~
+- Add 'long request' checks or messages when something goes wrong.
 - Add tests for token stuff
-- Ability to limit users based on a token provided at startup
 - Ability to provide cloud-hosting for non-technical users